Douglas Cartland (table tennis)

 Edwin Douglas Cartland (July 20, 1914 - July 29, 2002) was a male United States international table tennis player.

-He won a three bronze medals at the World Table Tennis Championships; two at the 1949 World Table Tennis Championships in the men's team and in the men's doubles with Dick Miles.
+He won three bronze medals at the World Table Tennis Championships; two at the 1949 World Table Tennis Championships in the men's team and in the men's doubles with Dick Miles.
 His third bronze came in 1952 at the 1952 World Table Tennis Championships in the men's doubles with Marty Reisman.

+After Cartland and Reisman received a bronze medal, they spent months playing matches in Asia in order to raise funds to travel back to Japan and get a rematch.

 He was inducted into the US Table Tennis Hall of Fame in 1984 and in 1953 the Barnes Sports Library published his book called 'Table Tennis Illustrated'.